-Iron and Manganese along with turbidity are the most common quality issues in Australian aquifers.
-The recommended limits of 0.3 mg/l for Fe and 0.05 mg/l for Mn in drinking water are the approximate concentrations above which iron and Manganese cause problems like taste/odour, laundry stains, and blockages.
+Manganese, along with Iron and turbidity, is a common quality issues in Australian groundwater.
+The recommended limits of 0.3 mg/l for Fe and 0.05 mg/l for Mn in drinking water are the approximate concentrations above which both cause problems like metallic taste and odour, laundry stains, and blockages.

 Fe and Mn can be oxidised using aeration, chlorine dosing or any other oxidation agent but reaction times are, in general, high (5 to 30 min).
 These reaction times can be accelerated by means of a catalytic media like Greensand or DMI-65, with which Fe and Mn are oxidised and precipitated by contact with the catalytic media.